salcedoe/MtMdocs/docs/imageProcessing/ImageRGB.md

 ### Swapping Channels

-What happens when you swap the channels---that is, build the RGB image with channel order mixed up:
+What happens when you swap the channels—that is, build the RGB image with channel order mixed up:

 ```matlab
 figure;